dapr/cli/README.md

 ✅  Success!
 Dapr is up and running
 ```

-> Note: To see that Dapr has been installed successfully, from a command prompt run the `docker ps` command and check that the `daprio/dapr:latest` and `redis` container images are both running.
+> Note: To see that Dapr has been installed successfully, from a command prompt run the `docker ps` command and check that the `daprio/dapr:latest`,  `dapr_redis` and `dapr_zipkin` container images are all running.
 Also, this step creates a default components folder which is later used at runtime unless the --components-path option is provided.
 For Linux/MacOS, the default components folder path is $HOME/.dapr/components and for Windows it is %USERPROFILE%\.dapr\components.
+This step also create default components files in the components folder called pubsub.yaml, statestore.yaml and zipkin.yaml.
+This step also creates a default config folder at $HOME/.dapr/config for Linux/MacOS or for Windows at %USERPROFILE%\.dapr\config.
+The config folder contains a default.yaml configuration file to enable tracing on `dapr init` call.

 #### Install a specific runtime version